Grower's Guide

 A handful of vegetables genuinely don't care what month it is in San Diego:

 - Chard — plant it and forget it.
-Cut the outer leaves and it regrows indefinitely, often lasting 12–18 months before bolting.
+Cut the outer leaves and it regrows continuously.
+Chard is a biennial and can produce for a full year or more in San Diego's mild climate before eventually bolting.

 - Kale — same story.
-Dinosaur (lacinato) kale is especially reliable and productive.
+Dinosaur (lacinato) kale is especially reliable.
+When it starts to look tired, cut it back to a few inches of stalk and it will resprout.

 - Artichokes — a San Diego garden classic.
-They're perennial in our climate, come back year after year, and produce most heavily in spring.
+They're perennial in our climate, productive for 5 to 10 years, and produce most heavily in spring.
 Give them space and they'll reward you for years.
-One of the few vegetables that genuinely thrives in coastal marine layer conditions.
+They thrive in cool-summer coastal conditions and actively prefer the marine layer.

 - Green onions and scallions — grow from scraps, produce continuously, almost zero effort.